antrea-io/antrea/docs/design/ovs-pipeline.md

-The above example flows read as follow: if the source IP address is in set {10.10.1.2, 10.10.1.3}, and the destination IP address is in the set {10.10.1.2, 10.10.1.3}, and the destination TCP port is in the set {80}, then use the `conjunction` action with id 2, which goes to EgressMetricsTable, and then [L3ForwardingTable].
+The above example flows read as follow: if the source IP address is in set {10.10.1.2, 10.10.1.3}, and the destination IP address is in the set {10.10.1.2, 10.10.1.3}, and the destination TCP port is in the set {80}, then use the `conjunction` action with id 2, which goes to [EgressMetricsTable], and then [L3ForwardingTable].
 Otherwise, packet goes to [EgressDefaultTable].

 If the Network Policy specification includes exceptions (`except` field), then